Joplin, Missouri: Colleges and universities

 The Joplin College of Physicians and Surgeons operated from 1880 to 1884.
 Today, Joplin is home to Missouri Southern State University, founded in 1937 as a junior college and expanded in the following decades.
 The one Bible college is Ozark Christian College.
 Messenger College also operated in Joplin until 2012 when the Pentecostal Church of God moved the campus to Euless, Texas that year.

 Kansas City University of Medicine and Biosciences announced in March 2015 its intention to establish a campus in Joplin with a large osteopathic medicine program, to be located in Mercy Hospital-Joplin's former long-term temporary location near the site of the destroyed St. John's Regional Medical Center.

-In 2017, KCU took in their first class of future physicians at the Farber-McIntire Campus.
+In 2017, KCU took in their first class at the Farber-McIntire Campus.
 The campus is nearly 20,000 square feet and includes a large lecture hall, learning studio and lab dedicated to osteopathic manipulative medicine courses.
-The school's simulation suite includes 24 standardized patient exam rooms and three simulation rooms featuring high-fidelity, programmable robots in fully equipped medical, surgical, obstetrical and trauma settings.
-Extended video conferencing capabilities connect the Joplin campus to the KC campus, allowing students, faculty and staff to share learning opportunities.
 KCU-Joplin also shares a partnership with Freeman Health Systems and Mercy Hospital Joplin.

 Joplin is also home to technical schools including Franklin Technology Center, and WTI.